syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 3. Create an instance of SfPullToRefresh control and add as the subview of the UIViewController.
 Refer to the following code example to add this control to the application:

+As we discussed in this [link]().
+You can also add Subview as SfPullToRefresh to the view using StoryBoard.

 {% highlight c# %}

 using Syncfusion.SfPullToRefresh;